uwarring82/AdvLab_Guide/Main.md

 - Engaging with feedback, even when it is hard to hear
 - Meeting deadlines or communicating in advance

-We are not here to perform compliance.
+We are not here to tick boxes.
 We are here to learn physics.
 The reports show what we have learned.

 **Accountability:** Students are accountable to tutors.
 The escalation paths in Part III apply to everyone.